KillerJmc/jmc-libs/README.md

 link_libraries(JmcLibs::jmc-libs)
 ```

+Then, you need to add support for [C++ 20 Modules in CMake with Visual Studio](https://devblogs.microsoft.com/cppblog/cpp20-modules-in-cmake-with-vs/).

 ## Notice

-Since GCC and Clang have not implemented the formatting, concept and other features of C++20, this tool now can only run on MSVC compiler.
+Since GCC and Clang have not implemented the formatting, concept, modules and other features of C++20, this tool now can only run on MSVC compiler.